On the well-posedness of the compressible Navier-Stokes equations

 \section{Abstract}

 We consider the Cauchy problem to the barotropic compressible Navier-Stokes equations.
-We obtain optimal local well-posedness in the sense of Hadamard in the critical Besov space $\X_p=\dot{B}_{p,1}^{\frac{d}{p}}\times \dot{B}_{p,1}^{-1+\frac{d}{p}}$ for $1\leq p<2d$ with $d\geq2$.
-The main new result is the continuity of the solution maps from $\X_p$ to $C([0,T]: \X_p)$, which was not proved in previous works \cite{D2001, D2005, D2014}.
-To prove our results, we derive a new difference estimate in $L_t^1L_x^\infty$.
-Then we combine the method of frequency envelope (see \cite{Tao04}) but in the transport-parabolic setting and the Lagrangian approach for the compressible Navier-Stokes equations (see \cite{D2014}).
-As a by-product, the Lagrangian transform $(a,u)\to (\bar a, \bar u)=(a\circ X, u\circ X)$ used in \cite{D2014} is a continuous bijection and hence bridges the Eulerian and Lagrangian methods.
+We obtain optimal local well-posedness in the sense of Hadamard in the critical Besov space $\X_p=\dot{B}_{p,1}^{d/p}\times \dot{B}_{p,1}^{-1+d/p}$ for $1\leq p<2d$ with $d\geq2$.
+The main new result is the continuity of the solution map from $\X_p$ to $C([0,T]: \X_p)$.
+In the previous works \cite{D2001, D2005, D2014}, the only known continuity of the solution map was from $\X^{-1}_p$ to $C([0,T]: \X^{-1}_p)$ for $1\leq p<d$ as a direct consequence of the uniqueness argument.

+To prove our results, we first extend the method of frequency envelope (see \cite{Tao04}) to the transport-parabolic setting.
+By this we obtained enhanced uniform estimates, in particular the uniform high-frequency smallness, for the sequence of smooth approximating solutions.
+Then we use the Lagrangian approach for the compressible Navier-Stokes equations (see \cite{D2014}) to derive a new difference estimate for the velocity in $L_t^1L_x^\infty$, which allows us to control the difference for low-frequency.
+As a by-product of our results, the Lagrangian transform $(a,u)\to (\bar a, \bar u)=(a\circ X, u\circ X)$ used in \cite{D2014} is a continuous bijection and hence bridges the Eulerian and Lagrangian methods.